MikeDev101/mikedev101.github.io/README.md

 ## Hey there!

-I'm a highschool sophomore (upcoming junior!) who writes software for fun.
+I'm a highschool junior who writes software for fun.
 I enjoy anime, all things open-source, memes, and more.

 ### My Stuff